How to Photograph Earrings for your Jewelry Business

 This may take some time.
 You want to tie the earrings securely to the frame, and it may require a few threads to ensure that the earrings don’t sag on the frame.
 You want the whole set up to be very tight and the earrings to be suspended within the frame.
 It’s important to remember to keep the earring as straight as possible within the frame.
+Hanging earring images are usually hard to achieve.
 You can choose to attach only one earring to the frame.
 It will save you some time because the second earring can easily be duplicated in Photoshop.
 We can perform this action quickly and efficiently when we edit your images.

 5) It’s time to set up your camera

-Set up your camera a short distance from the earrings.
+Set up your camera a short distance from the earrings and earrings stand.
 You want your product to fill the frame.
 Leave some space around the edges so you can adjust the cropping of your image but make sure the earrings take up most of the frame.

 7) Add a small LED light for additional brightness

 To help capture the tiny details on your earrings, use a small LED light that’s not too bright.
 The best way to photograph jewelry is to take into consideration the intricate details that make your pieces stand out.

 Be sure to meter your camera off of the jewelry not off of the white background.
 You want a bright white background and well-exposed jewelry.
 The white background can fool the camera into thinking the shot is too bright.
 Remember you want to expose your image for the jewelry.
 That background will be a little overexposed, but that’s okay.

 Feeling a little overwhelmed even with the step-by-step guide?
 Even with the right tools, earring photography is challenging.
 Get access to the basics, tips, and secrets to taking picture-perfect earring photos with Picsera’s Jewelry Photography Zoom Coaching.
 Click here to find out more.